 The traditional LMS is not very different from a slide deck.
 Instructors build content in an online platform that allows for easy distribution or reference of the material—and it stops there.
 When you create content on Cerego, however, the platform uses advanced technology to suggest follow-up questions or quiz items, even as you are building your course material.
 These follow-up items will prompt learners to retrieve what they have learned at the best possible time for them to refresh their knowledge, and their performance on each quiz informs both the timing and the difficulty of their next practice session.

 All without the instructor building or scheduling any reviews.

 That means instructors save time, and know that learners will retain the information better and longer through distributed learning and retrieval practice.
 Not only that, but instructors can track learner performance in real-time using Cerego's analytics dashboards, which show progress and retention for each individual learner, as well as cohorts of users.

 As nearly every industry embraces automation, it has never been more important for employees to re-skill and up-skill to respond to an increasingly complex working environment.
 This is true even in sectors like manufacturing, where now more than 40% of workers have a college degree, compared with just 22% as recently as 1991.

 That means the right training materials are key to building the workforce of the future—one that trains workers to grow with modern-day tech skills so that companies can have a competitive advantage, and stay innovative.

-Cerego helps level-up the skills employees need to keep their current jobs, but more importantly prepares them for the future demands of their industries.
-The Cerego platform accomplishes this by allowing employees train on their own time—after cooking a meal for their family, while they're on the bus, while they’re waiting in line.
+Cerego helps level up the skills employees need to keep their current jobs, but more importantly, prepares them for the future demands of their industries.
+The Cerego platform accomplishes this by allowing employees to train on their own time—after cooking a meal for their family, while they're on the bus, while they’re waiting in line.